Velocidex/velociraptor-docs/content/vql_reference/server/create_flow_download/_index.md

 client_id|Client ID to export.|string (required)
 flow_id|The flow id to export.|string (required)
-wait|If set we wait for the download to complete before returning.|bool type|Type of download to create (e.g. 'report') default a full zip file.|string template|Report template to use (defaults to Reporting.Default).|string password|An optional password to encrypt the collection zip.|string format|Format to export (csv,json) defaults to both.|string
+wait|If set we wait for the download to complete before returning.|bool type|Type of download to create (deperated Ignored).|string template|Report template to use (deperated Ignored).|string password|An optional password to encrypt the collection zip.|string format|Format to export (csv,json,csv_only) defaults to both.|string expand_sparse|If set we expand sparse files in the archive.|bool name|If specified we call the file this name otherwise we generate name based on flow id.|string

 ### Description